This Delicate Thing We've Made

 This Delicate Thing We've Made is the third studio album by Australian singer-songwriter Darren Hayes.
-It is a double album that was released on his own label Powdered Sugar on 20 August 2007.
+It is a double album released on his label Powdered Sugar on 20 August 2007.
 The first single from the album, "On the Verge of Something Wonderful", was released in Australia on 28 July 2007 and in the UK and online on 6 August 2007.

 Background

 The album has been made with the help of a 1982 Fairlight CMI synthesizer, and the ex-Savage Garden frontman has said it is a cinematic and theatrical album.
 It reached number 5 on the Top Albums chart of the Australian iTunes Store on the day of release and number 3 later in its first week.
 Hayes later said of the album in a 2011 interview that "it was my rebellious streak.
 It was a strange 25-song double album with only one or two songs that could be played on the radio.
 It was a bit sobering."

 Hayes released a companion DVD, This Delicate Film We've Made, containing music videos for fifteen of the songs on the album, with the audio remastered in 5.1 surround sound.
 A number of the videos were animations in which Hayes did not appear.